radivot/myelo/README.md

 The high frequency glitches at early times of the perturbation of zapping the hepicidin synthesis rate instantly to zero have now disappeared.

-## Neutrophil dynamics in response to chemotherapy and G-CSF (Zhuge, Lei and Mackey, 2012)
+# Neutrophil dynamics in response to chemotherapy and G-CSF (Zhuge, Lei and Mackey, 2012)
 This model captures ringing in neutrophil counts arising due to pure delays in their production being difficult to control.
-We focus on the simplified model in which the number of quiescent (Q) hematopoietic stem cells (HSC) is held constant.
+We focus first on a simplified version of the model in which the number of quiescent (Q) hematopoietic stem cells (HSC) is held constant.

 First we load libraries and see that zhugePars values match Table 1.